abdullyahuza/odfel-esas/README.md

 # odfel-esas

-#### A System design for random seat allocation to students taking a course for exam.
+#### A system for allocating seats at random to students attending a course for an exam.
 #####  Designed for odfel Kaduna polytechnic Kaduna.